All-optical correlated noisy channel and its application in recovering quantum coherence: Recovering quantum coherence via ACNC

-As shown in Fig. \ref{fig4}, we consider a TMSS denoted as $\hat{\rho}_{a_{1}b_{1}}$.
-In the experiment, the quantum state $\hat{\rho}_{a_{1}b_{1}}$ can be generated by a two-beam phase sensitive FWM process~\cite{PhysRevLett.123.113602} given by
+As shown in Fig.~\ref{fig4}, we consider a TMSS denoted by $\hat{\rho}_{a_{1}b_{1}}$ as the input state of the noisy channel.
+In experiment, the quantum state $\hat{\rho}_{a_{1}b_{1}}$ can be generated by a two-beam phase sensitive FWM process~\cite{PhysRevLett.123.113602} with the input-output relation

-Here, $\hat{a}_{0}$, $\hat{b}_{0}$ are the input modes of the FWM process and both of them are assumed to be in coherent states.
-The parameter $\theta$ denotes the phase of the two-beam phase sensitive FWM process, and $G_{0}$ is the intensity gain and $g^{2}_{0}=G^{2}_{0}-1$.
-It has been shown that interference-induced quantum squeezing can be achieved by such a TMSS and such squeezing reaches its maximum when $\theta=0$, corresponding to the bright interference fringe of the output ports of the FWM process.
+where $\hat{a}_{0}$ and $\hat{b}_{0}$ are the input modes of the FWM process and are both assumed to be in coherent states, the parameter $\theta$ denotes the phase of the two-beam phase sensitive FWM process, $G_{0}$ is the amplitude gain, and $g_{0} \equiv \sqrt{G^{2}_{0}-1}$.
+It has been shown that interference-induced quantum squeezing can be achieved by such a TMSS.
+Moreover, the quantum squeezing reaches its maximum when $\theta=0$, corresponding to the bright interference fringe of the output ports of the FWM process.